 Why go now: The Canaries have the clearest skies in Europe, making these islands ground zero for 2020’s coolest travel trend: astrotourism.
 It’s not just the Sky at Night boffins getting excited; stargazing is for everyone.
 The year ahead looks positively cosmic: four supermoons, a lunar eclipse and the legendary Geminids meteor shower in December.
-Catch the action at Roque de los Muchachos observatory on La Palma, or the not-for-profit Temisas observatory on Gran Canaria.
+Catch the action at Roque de los Muchachos observatory on La Palma or the not-for-profit Temisas observatory on Gran Canaria.
 Or climb up to the lookout on Peñas del Chache – the highest peak on Lanzarote – where the unpolluted night skies are spectacular.
 Remember to bring a red flashlight (it’s better for your peepers).

 Where to stay: On La Palma, the gorgeous Casa Los Geranois has gobsmacking volcanic views (£43); On Gran Canaria, the crimson colonial mansion Finca Las Longueras – the oldest in the Canaries – has elegant bedrooms and a lovely fruit grove setting (£94); On Lanzarote, the Lanzarote Hideaways come in all shapes and sizes and are located close to Peñas del Chache (£81).

 9 The Chilean Lake District